overture-stack/website/markdown/documentation/song/admin/analysismanagement.md

 2. **Input the Anlysis ID and Credientials**

-Input your authorization token and the analysis ID and study ID corresponding to the data you want ot supress.
+Input your authorization token and the analysis ID and study ID corresponding to the data you want to suppress.

 ![Entity](../assets/swagger-publishid.png 'publish endpoint')